Project60/org.project60.banking/docs/config-example.md

     If you get a CAMT053 file from your bank and you find it that you can not process (you get an error _File rejected by importer!_) the best option is to contact an expert that can help you in adapting the importer for the specific format of your bank!

 ### CAMT53 file
-Each importer is a so called _plugin_ and can be installed from **Banking>Configuration Manager**.
+Each importer is a so called _plugin_ and can be installed or imported from **Banking>Configuration Manager**.
 The first time you access the Configuration Manager you will probably get a form like this:

 ![Screenshot](/img/config_manager_empty.png)

 In this case we are interested in adding a _plugin_ to import, so the top part.
 As you can see there are no plugins configured just yet, so I will click the **Add a new one** link in the **Import plugins** section of the form.

+Alternatively, if I have a configuration (including importers, matchers and so on) for CiviBanking from another CiviCRM installation, I can use the **IMPORTER** link to select an exported configuration file and import that into my new CiviBanking installation.
+For this section we will assume you are going to create a new one, so I have clicked on the **add a new one** link.

 In the next form I enter a _name_ for the plugin, I select the **Import Plugin** as the _class_.
 As CAMT53 is a type of XML file I select **Configurable XML importer** as _Implementation_.
 And I enter a few sentences describing what the imported does at _description_.
 The result will be in the top half of the Configuration Manager Add Plugin screen and will look something like this screenshot: